BADM554/brewery-api/.github/ISSUE_TEMPLATE/remove-brewery.md

 <!--
 📝 HOW TO FILL THIS OUT:

-⚠️ FIRST: Click the "Preview" tab above to see what this looks like!
+⚠️ FIRST: Click the "Preview" tab above to see what this SHOULD look like when done!
-         Gray comments disappear in preview - only your answers show.

 IMPORTANT: Only report if you're sure it's PERMANENTLY closed!
 - ✅ Building is empty or has new business
 - ✅ Google Maps says "Permanently closed"
 - ❌ Website is just down (might be temporary)

-THEN:
+THEN follow these steps:
 1. Make sure the brewery is PERMANENTLY closed (not just temporarily)
 2. Click back to "Write" tab
-3. Delete all the gray text and examples
+3. Find text in parentheses like: (delete this and type...)
+4. DELETE the parentheses and everything inside them
-4. Type your information on the same line after each field
+5. TYPE your information right after the colon
-5. Provide proof that it's closed (news link, what you saw, etc.)
+6. Provide proof that it's closed (news link, what you saw, etc.)
-6. Click "Preview" to check before submitting
+7. Click "Preview" to check before submitting

-💡 TIP: Preview shows exactly what Claude and the instructor will see!
+EXAMPLE:
+BEFORE editing: **Brewery Name:** (delete this and type the brewery name) AFTER editing:  **Brewery Name:** 122 West Brewing Co

+💡 In "Preview" mode, you should NOT see parentheses or the word "delete"!
 -->

 ## Brewery Information